 - The first Stamp Act was introduced in 1624 in the Netherlands when there was a need for a new form of taxation.
 This taxation system was devised after a public competition.

 - Later in 1694, such a taxation system was introduced in England for the first time.
-The duty was taken on a number of legal documents, such as insurance policies, grants of probate, grants of honor, and administration letters.
+The duty was taken on several legal documents, such as insurance policies, grants of probate, grants of honor, and administration letters.
 The tax range was between 1 penny to several shillings.
 The use of this taxation system was continued as it was proved very successful.

 - On 1 August 1712, another Stamp Act was passed in the United Kingdom.
 It was a new tax devised on publishers, especially on newspaper publishers.